blenhenok/gtst_course/Day1_intro.md

 ## Elements of information security
 ***CIA triad***
-- ==confidentiality==: data should be available to those with authorized access.
-        - information is safe from accidental or intentional disclosure.
+- **confidentiality**: data should be available to those with authorized access. information is safe from accidental or intentional disclosure.
-- ==integrity== : the information should be intact, complete and accurate.
-        - information is safe from accidental or intentional modification or alteration.
+- **integrity** : the information should be intact, complete and accurate. information is safe from accidental or intentional modification or alteration.
-- ==availability== : the system or devices are ready to use as intended by the authorized person.
-        - information is available to authorized user when needed.
+- **availability** : the system or devices are ready to use as intended by the authorized person. information is available to authorized user when needed.

 ## Skills needed to become a hacker
 - programming